 Royal Life Centers offers medical detox, residential inpatient, partial hospitalization, intensive outpatient, outpatient, and aftercare.
 Our focus is on high-quality care that places the guest first, making the decision simple when finding treatment for a loved one.

 Al-Anon is a fellowship for the families and friends of alcoholics.
 Families and friends need support too, which is why many support-group formats exist for the friends and families of alcoholics— whether they are in recovery yet or not.

 Nar-Anon is a fellowship for the families and friends of addicts.
 The support you can gain from these support-group meetings is unimaginable.
 We encourage all family members and friends to be active in attending Nar-Anon meetings.
 These meetings will help loved ones process through the emotions and turmoil caused by the strain of addiction.

-Royal Life Centers at Sound Recovery knows how daunting the process of getting a loved one into treatment is, which is why we simplify the process as much as possible— we want to let family members and friends know that once their loved one is in our care, we will take the reigns to provide world-class addiction treatment.
+Royal Life Centers at Sound Recovery knows how daunting the process of getting a family member or loved one into treatment is.
+We also know that it can be difficult to support a loved one during this time.
+Just remember, you are not alone.
+For these reasons, why we simplify the process as much as possible— we want to let family members and friends know that once their loved one is in our care, we will take the reigns to provide world-class addiction treatment.
 We are a comprehensive addiction treatment center, meaning that we provide much more than addiction treatment.
 Our services span from helping your loved one apply for health insurance to finding employment and handling legal issues.
 Our programs are well-equipped with staff members who have your loved one’s best interest in mind.
 We will truly help, support, and treat your loved one fully.
 Because We Care.

 If you have a loved one that needs help, Royal Life Centers is here for you.
 Reach out to us with any questions or concerns you may have about our program.
 Our treatment experts are available 24/7 to take your call at (877)-RECOVERY.